mokchend/mysfpal-builds/README.md

 As a Salesforce Admin user, I have often use different tools & plugins to connect and interact with all my Salesforce instance (from development, integration,acceptance & production sandbox).

-## Why ?
+## Why this tools ?
-*  I wanted a tool to easily repeat the same task over differents sandbox in a simple and easy way without the hassle to provide credentials or remember the multitude parameters to provide to the SFDX command line.
+* I wanted a single tool (no SFDX command line with their multitude of parameters, no Salesforce AppExchange, with nearly no installation & complex configurations) to easily repeat the same task over differents sandboxes in a simple and secured easy way.
 *  I wanted to keep and maintain my full stack development skills while exploring new technologies & horizon

 ## How ?
 A cross platform Multi Page Application to interact with your multiple Salesforce instance.
+A simple executable that work on Windows/Mac (to be tested) and rely on your current SFDX configuration

 ## What ?
 This tool is heavily relying on the following technologies :